kemfic/opengl-playground/opengl-book-examples/readme.md

 opengl-book-examples
 ---
-some exercises done from Stan Blank's **Python Programming In OpenGL** book
+some exercises from Stan Blank's **Python Programming In OpenGL** book

 <p float="left">